biometricITC/cPP-biometrics/input/Bio cPP.md

 \[ISO21879\] Performance testing of biometrics on mobile devices, underdevelopment

-\[ISO30107-1\] Biometric presentation attack detection —Part 1:Framework, First edition
+\[ISO30107-1\] Biometric presentation attack detection — Part 1:Framework, First edition

-\[ISO30107-3\] Biometric presentation attack detection —Part 3: Testingand reporting, First edition
+\[ISO30107-3\] Biometric presentation attack detection — Part 3: Testing and reporting, First edition

 \[MDFPP\] Protection Profile for Mobile Device Fundamentals, Version:3.1, 2017-06-16

-\[NIST800-63B\] NIST Special Publication 800-63B, Digital IdentityGuidelines Authentication and Lifecycle Management, June 2017
+\[NIST800-63B\] NIST Special Publication 800-63B, Digital Identity Guidelines Authentication and Lifecycle Management, June 2017

 1.5 Glossary
 --------
 For the purposes of this cPP, the following terms and definitions givenin \[ISO19795-1\] , \[ISO30107-1\] and \[MDFPP\] apply.
-If the sameterms and definitions are given in those references, terms and definitions that fit the context of this cPP take precedence.
+If the same terms and definitions are given in those references, terms and definitions that fit the context of this cPP take precedence.
 Some terms and definitions are also adjusted to match the context of the mobile biometric enrolment and verification.

 | Term	| Definition |
 |-------|----------------------------|